Gadzhovski/TRACE-Forensic-Toolkit/README.md

 - **Integrated File Search and Viewer**: The file search functionality is not yet connected to the "Viewer Tab," which displays HEX, text, application-specific views, metadata, and other details.
 This integration needs to be implemented.
 - **Cross-Platform Image Mounting**: Image mounting currently works only on Windows using the Arsenal Image Mounter executable.
 The aim is to make this feature work across all platforms without relying on external executables.
 - **File Carving and Viewer Integration**: The file carving functionality is not yet connected to the "Viewer Tab," where users can view HEX, text, application-specific views, and metadata.
 Additionally, the current file carving process does not distinguish between deleted and non-deleted files; it will "carve" all files of the selected type from the disk image.
+- **Color Issues in Dark Mode**: The software currently has some color display issues on Linux and macOS systems when using dark mode.
+Certain UI elements may not be clearly visible or may appear incorrectly.

 ## Testing & Feedback 🧪